nphias/ng-hc-starter/ui/README.md

 see the script at ng-starter.sh (which i will try to keep up to date) The steps in the script require manual intervention and are designed to work with angular 12.0.2

+- Required Dependencies
+ works with LTS node 14.x and nvm 7.x

-to install (legacy needed currently for mobx-angular hack): npm install --legacy-peer-deps
+IMPORTANT: Currently for this version we need to do a special install (legacy needed currently for mobx-angular hack):

+`npm install --legacy-peer-deps`

 ## Development server